Ouagadougou, 08 January, 2023 / 8:41 pm (ACI Africa).

-Speaking at the Sunday, June 13 ceremony to unveil the newly named street, previously called street 54.160, Philippe Cardinal Ouédraogo described Benedict XVI as a great pastor whose name “brings hope to Burkina Faso, to Africa and to the world and promotes the spirit of dialogue, reconciliation, justice and peace in the hearts of all people.”
+Speaking during the 13 June 2021 ceremony to unveil the newly named street, previously called street 54.160, Philippe Cardinal Ouédraogo described Benedict XVI as a great pastor whose name “brings hope to Burkina Faso, to Africa and to the world and promotes the spirit of dialogue, reconciliation, justice and peace in the hearts of all people.”

 “Let us make this street a place where peace awakens faith,” the Archbishop of Ouagadougou added.